SARDet-100K: Towards Open-Source Benchmark and ToolKit for Large-Scale SAR Object Detection: Experiments and Analysis

 The comparison between Exp.
 3 \& 4 and Exp.
 7 \& 8, demonstrate the superiority of pretraining the entire framework over solely the backbone, highlighting the significant impact of the model gap on the performance of SAR detection.

 In summary, our proposed multi-stage pretraining strategy in MSFA alleviates both the data domain gap and the model gap between pretraining and the downstream model, leading to significant enhancements in SAR detection performance.
-Detailed experimental results and visualization are available in the Supplementary Materials.
+Detailed experimental results and visualization are available in the Appendix.